 Veterans make up roughly 33% of mesothelioma diagnoses in the United States, and Mesothelioma Awareness Day is a wonderful opportunity to honor these brave men and women during and after their cancer fight.

-For 2020, Mesothelioma Awareness Day has adapted to the COVID-19 pandemic by turning many in-person gatherings into digital ones.
+For 2021, Mesothelioma Awareness Day is following COVID-19 pandemic safety guidelines by turning many in-person gatherings into digital ones.
 Find ways to show your support safely this year below.

 1. Spread Mesothelioma Awareness

 The first thing you can do to honor veterans with mesothelioma on Mesothelioma Awareness Day is simply to get the word out about this life-threatening cancer.

 - Sharing information: Share a short video or infographic about mesothelioma and how it disproportionately affects veterans.
 You can also note that asbestos exposure is directly tied to mesothelioma.

 - Sharing a loved one’s story: Sensitively discussing the story of a veteran with mesothelioma is a personal and heartfelt way to reach others in your community.
 A great place to share your story is through social media or through a mesothelioma organization.